Bouvet Island: Geography and geology

 Store Kari is an islet located 1.2 km east of the cape.
 From Cape Valdivia, southeast to Cape Lollo, on the east side of the island, the coast is known as Victoria Terrasse.
 From there to Cape Fie at the southeastern corner, the coast is known as Mowinckelkysten.
 Svartstranda is a section of black sand which runs 1.8 km along the section from Cape Meteor, south to Cape Fie.

 After rounding Cape Fie, the coast along the south side is known as Vogtkysten.
-The westernmost part of it is the 300 m long shore of Sjøelefantstranda.
+The westernmost part of it is the 300 m shore of Sjøelefantstranda.

-Off Catoodden, on the south-western corner, lies Larsøya, the only island of any size off Bouvetøya.
+Off Catoodden, on the south-western corner, lies Larsøya, the only island of any size off Bouvet Island.
 The western coast from Catoodden north to Nyrøysa, is known as Esmarchkysten.
 Midway up the coast lies Norvegiaodden (Cape Norvegia) and 0.5 km off it the skerries of Bennskjæra.

 Ninety-three percent of the island is covered by glaciers, giving it a domed shape.
-The summit region of the island is Wilhelmplatået, slightly to the west of the island's centre.
+The summit region of the island is Wilhelmplatået (Wilhelm Plateau), slightly to the west of the island's centre.
 The plateau is 3.5 km across and surrounded by several peaks.
 The tallest is Olavtoppen, 780 m above mean sea level (AMSL), followed by Lykketoppen (766 m AMSL) and Mosbytoppane (670 m AMSL).
 Below Wilhelmplatået is the main caldera responsible for creating the island.
 The last eruption took place circa 2000 BCE, producing a lava flow at Cape Meteor.
 The volcano is presumed to be in a declining state.
 The temperature 30 cm below the surface is 25 C.

 The island's total coastline is 29.6 km.
 Landing on the island is very difficult, as it normally experiences high seas and features a steep coast.
 During the winter, it is surrounded by pack ice.
 The Bouvet triple junction is located 275 km west of Bouvet Island.
 It is a triple junction between the South American plate, the African plate and the Antarctic plate, and of the Mid-Atlantic Ridge, the Southwest Indian Ridge and the American–Antarctic Ridge.

 Climate

-The island is located south of the Antarctic Convergence, giving it a marine Antarctic climate dominated by heavy clouds and fog.
+The island is located south of the Antarctic Convergence, giving it a marine Antarctic climate dominated by heavy cloud and fog.
 It experiences a mean temperature of −1 C, with February average of 2 C and August average of −4 C. The monthly high mean temperatures fluctuate little through the year.
 The peak temperature of 14 C was recorded in March 1980, caused by intense sun radiation.
 Spot temperatures as high as 20 C have been recorded in sunny weather on rock faces.
 The island predominantly experiences a weak west wind.